course-details-portlet

 Course content

-The course is teaching a selection of topics in production engineering and skills needed for the planning, and operation of oil and gas wells and carbon dioxide injection wells and to understand, model and analyze their production performance.
-Topics typically covered in the course are: flow equilibrium, inflow performance relationship of radial and horizontal wells, inflow control, flow in choke, tubing performance of single and multiphase flow, artificial lift and temperature calculations in wells.
+The course contains a selection of topics in production engineering and skills needed for the planning, and operation of oil and gas wells and carbon dioxide injection wells and to understand, model and analyze their production performance.
+Topics typically covered in the course are: flow equilibrium, inflow performance relationship in vertical and horizontal wells, inflow control, flow in choke, tubing performance of single and multiphase flow, artificial lift and temperature calculations in wells.
 The course will focus on developing digital competences and will include some aspects on mechanical behavior of tubulars and skill transfer for the energy transition.

 Learning outcome

-Ingress: The students should understand the fundamentals of production engineering applied to petroleum production and carbon dioxide injection.
+• Understand the fundamentals of production engineering applied to petroleum production and carbon dioxide injection

 Learning methods and activities